-The Pension Code requires the Retiree Health Care Trust to establish "an appropriate funding reserve level which shall not be less than the amount of incurred and unreported claims plus 12 months of expected claims and administrative expenses" (40 ILCS 5/22-101B(b)(3)(ii)) [emphasis added].
-The Actuarial Report submitted by the Trust contains a calculation of the statutory reserve.
-While the calculation includes \$49.3 million for "12 months of expected claims and administrative expenses," and \$1.2 million for "incurred and unreported claims," for a claims expense total of \$50.5 million, it subtracts \$17.6 million from the claims expense for "12 months of expected retiree and dependent contributions."
+The Pension Code requires the Retiree Health Care Trust to establish "an appropriate funding reserve level which shall not be less than the amount of incurred and unreported claims plus 12 months of expected claims and administrative expenses."
+(40 ILCS 5/22-101B(b)(3)(ii)) [emphasis added] The Actuarial Valuation submitted by the Trust contains a calculation of the statutory reserve.
+The calculation includes \$50.33 million for "12 months of expected claims and administrative expenses," and \$1.63 million for "incurred and unreported claims," for a claims expense total of \$51.96 million.
+It also subtracts \$17.87 million from the claims expense for "12 months of expected retiree and dependent contributions."
 The netting or subtraction of expected contributions from the expected claims and administrative expenses is not specifically delineated in the Pension Code.

 The statutory reserve is one of the figures used in the annual assessment of the Trust funding level required by Section 22-101B(b)(3)(iii) of the Pension Code.
-A change in the statutory reserve figure, therefore, impacts the calculation as to whether the Trust is adequately funded.
-As shown in Exhibit 1, when the statutory reserve is calculated by netting expected retiree contributions from expected claims (benefit payments), the actuarial present value of projected income and assets exceeds the actuarial present value of projected benefits by 8.7 percent.
-However, the statutory reserve increases from \$32.9 million to \$50.5 million when expected claims are not reduced by expected retiree contributions of \$17.6 million.
-Even increasing the statutory reserve to \$50.5 million, the actuarial present value of projected income and assets of \$855.8 million exceeds the actuarial present value of projected benefits of \$803.8 million by 6.5 percent.
+A change in the statutory reserve figure, therefore, would impact the calculation as to whether the Trust is adequately funded.
+As shown in Exhibit 1, when the statutory reserve is calculated by netting expected retiree contributions from expected claims (benefit payments), the actuarial present value of projected income and assets exceeds the actuarial present value of projected benefits by 5.3 percent.
+When expected claims are not reduced by expected retiree contributions, the statutory reserve increases from \$34.09 million to \$51.96 million.
+However, even increasing the statutory reserve to \$51.96 million, the actuarial present value of projected income and assets of \$836.06 million exceeds the actuarial present value of projected benefits of \$811.15 million by 3.1 percent.

 As part of our 2009 Annual Review, we inquired of Trust officials why the statutory reserve was calculated by netting out expected retiree contributions.
 The Trust's actuary responded that they interpreted "12 months of expected claims and administrative expenses" to mean 12 months of net expenses.
 They noted that their understanding is that "contributions" means active contributions and "benefits" or "claims" to be net of retiree and dependent self-pay contributions.
 The actuary stated they used this interpretation for the initial January 1, 2008 Actuarial Valuation under Section 3-2.3(a)(7) of the Auditing Act as well as the January 1, 2009 Actuarial Valuation under Section 22-101B(b)(3) of the Pension Code.
-Our actuarial advisors, Aon Hewitt, indicated that it is not unreasonable to subtract out the contributions from the anticipated benefit payments when calculating a reserve, because no benefits could be paid without corresponding contributions being received.
+Our actuarial advisors, Aon Hewitt, indicated that it is not unreasonable to subtract the contributions from the anticipated benefit payments when calculating a reserve because no benefits could be paid without corresponding contributions being received.